louissoccard/myqsa-prototype/README.md

 ------- | ----------- | -----------------
 0.1.0 | Install Laravel and Laravel Jetstream | ✅
 0.1.2 | Setup logo and customise Tailwind | ✅
-0.2.0 | Re-style the default Jetstream pages so they are on brand | ⏳ x | Adjust user data and create user roles/policies | 🚫
+0.2.0 | Re-style the default Jetstream pages so they are on brand | ✅ 0.3.0 | Integrate dark mode into the user's profile settings | ⏳
+x | Adjust user data and create user roles/policies | 🚫
 x | Create District model and assign users to districts | 🚫 x | Create models representing the different aspects of the QSA | 🚫